biranjan/biranjan.github.io/blog/content/posts/python_introspection.md

 ## Introspecting namespace
-We can introspect all the global variables available by simply using function `gloabals()`
+We can introspect all the global variables available by simply using function `globals()`

 ```python